nprice1/blog/content/post/remote-controlled-lights-pt2.md

 ![with battery packs to ensure fit](/img/remote_control_5.jpeg)

-Next I needed the switch to turn the remote on and off, so I traced out the width of the switch and cut out a hold for it to sit in.
+Next I needed the switch to turn the remote on and off, so I traced out the width of the switch and cut out a hole for it to sit in.

 ![traced for switch](/img/remote_control_6.jpeg)